siahuat0727/PinYin/README.md

   solve(..., instream, outstream)

-  # Need to check whether some file resources was opened
+  # Need to check whether some files were opened
   if args.input_file is not None:
     instream.close()
   if args.output_file is not None: